Volunteer at Gammelgården Museum of Scandia! There are many ways to share your talents:

 • Magnifying glasses

-Prizes for children (for use at camp programs)
+Prizes for children (for use with the scavenger hunt)

 Sensory table